raquo/XStream.scala/README.md

 When mapping over a stream of tuples, you can use `map` methods from `TupleStream<N>` implicit classes to avoid the need for boilerplate or partial functions.

 Per XStream.js docs, you should normally avoid using `shamefullySend*` methods, so in order to use them you need to explicitly create an instance of `ShamefulStream`.
+It is a value class, so [normally](https://docs.scala-lang.org/overviews/core/value-classes.html) the instantiation does not actually happen at runtime, thus there is no runtime penalty to it.

 You should not need to use `RawXStream` directly, use the `XStream` object instead.